Would you like to know how to show characters to your readers instead of telling your readers about them?

 Remember, tiny details are what give energy to your word pictures.

 Example: The hot wind was filled with sand and gray soot from the train’s smokestack.
 The wheels groaned a monotonous click-clack.
 The whistle occasionally wailed as the reds and oranges of the desert slipped past.
-No trees.
-Nothing like Virginia, which was filled with trees and the sweet smell of pine.
+There were no trees—nothing like Virginia, which was filled with trees and the sweet smell of pine.
 I sat on a hot, sticky, hard leather seat, wondering if I was crazy to leave home for this man.

 What is revealed about the character through this description of the setting?

 Describe your setting in vivid detail.
-By visualizing your setting, your reader will gain insights into your characters.
+Visualizing your setting will help your reader gain insights into your characters.

 show character clothes